tylermcdonnell/Paxos/README.txt

    storage.

 2. After restarting a server, allClear will be called before any additional commands.
-See the API below for more information allClear. allClear ensures (a) that the process has had to time to retrieve application state, a component of recovery; and (b) that a new leader has been decided upon by the leader election protocol.
+See the API below for more informationregarding  allClear. allClear ensures (a) that the process has had to time to retrieve application state, a component of recovery; and (b) that a new leader has been decided upon by the leader election protocol.

 Here is a list of implementation-specific design decisions: